 A student can qualify for an offer to choice 2 or 3 and also be on a reserve list for choice 1.
 If a student qualified for all choices they would not be able to decline the highest choice offer and choose a lower choice instead.

 To change your selective high school choices, log in to your application and go to the Action column to edit the application, then go to 'School selection' in the left menu.
-Make the change and resubmit before 11:59 pm AEST on 11 June 2023.
-See instructions for changing your selective high school choices (PDF 307KB).
+Make the change and resubmit before 11:59 pm AEST on 16 June 2024.
+See How to change your selective high school choices (PDF 307KB).

 Required entry scores